glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 using a YAML file exported from `GLPI Fields plugin <https://github.com/pluginsGLPI/fields>`_.

 .. note::
-   Since GLPI Agent v1.5, **ToolBox** also permits to manage :doc:`../tasks/remote-inventory` task by defining and updating remotes.
+   Since GLPI Agent 1.5 nightly, **ToolBox** also permits to manage :doc:`../tasks/remote-inventory` task by defining and updating remotes.
    It can also be used to expire remotes and require a remoteinventory task start to handle any expired remotes right now.
    The interface is really basic: it doens't show the status of a remote and you'll still have to audit your agent log if some remotes are failing to upload an inventory in GLPI.